divyaayyala/shipt-ui/README.md

 # shipt-ui

-Run Forgot_Password.Java file as Java application to see UI Happy Path
+Run ForgotPassword.Java file as Java application to see UI Happy Path